dylancunliffe/dylancunliffe.github.io/_posts/2025-11-23-jetson-intersection.md

 ## 7. Future Improvements

 * Add more cameras for a full intersection system
-* Add redundant sensors (ultrasonic/loop) for safety
+* Add redundant sensors for safety
-* Move detection → shared memory or IPC for lower latency
+* Move detection to shared memory for lower latency
 * Add a small pedestrian countdown display
-* Improve model accuracy/speed with quantization (INT8 TensorRT)
+* Improve model accuracy/speed with GPU accelerated optimization
-* Create a polished GitHub repo + documentation and downloadable images/videos

 ---